tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 033.md

 - We approach the gate, we're both incapacitated and collapse to the ground.
 We both receive a level of "Drakkenheim Madness".
 	- [[Seven]] feels compelled to believe: "The monsters are civilians trying to live a peaceful life!
 We need to protect them!"
 - [[Seven]] approaches the gate, then reaches through to help a girl who is injured.
 The web/glimmer shatters.
+- We fight a group of Phase Spiders. [[Keth Darklighter|Keth]] skins one of them afterwards and proceeds to wear their corpse.
 -